kebond/microsoft-365-docs/microsoft-365/compliance/gdpr-summary-data-protection-impact-assessment.md

 # Data Protection Impact Assessment for the GDPR #

-The goal of this document is to provide information that will help data controllers determine whether a Data Protection Impact Assessment ([DPIA][DPIAref]) is needed; and if so, what details are necessary.
-The first part outlines specific considerations regarding the need for, and requirements of a DPIA.
-The second part provides details that apply to specific Microsoft product and services implementations.
+The General Data Protection Regulation (GDPR) gives people specific rights to manage personal data collected about them.
+There are several aspects of GDPR compliance.
+These summary documents are intended to provide a “road map” of key ideas, processes and considerations you will encounter to meet GDPR expectations using Microsoft products and services.
+Technical guidance can be found at [GDPR][GDPRhomeTopic].

-Under General Data Protection Regulation (GDPR), data controllers are required to prepare a Data Protection Impact Assessment ([DPIA][DPIAref]) for operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”
-There is nothing inherent in Microsoft products and services that necessitate the creation of a DPIA; however, a DPIA may be needed depending on the details of your Microsoft configuration.
+## What is a DPIA? ##

-Because Microsoft products and services are highly-customizable, a data controller could potentially use them to perform data processing that may put personal data at risk to breach.
-As the data processor, Microsoft has no control over, and little or no insight into such use.
+The GDPR requires controllers to prepare a [Data Protection Impact Assessment (DPIA)][DPIAref] for operations that are “likely to result in a high risk to the rights and freedoms of natural persons.”
+There is nothing inherent in Microsoft products and services that necessitate the creation of a DPIA; however, because Microsoft products and services are highly-customizable, a DPIA may be needed depending on the details of your Microsoft configuration.
+Microsoft has no control over, and little or no insight into such information.
 The data controller must determine appropriate uses of their data.

-As a data processor, Microsoft will ensure that data controllers are able to meet the GDPR’s breach notification requirements.
 Microsoft recognizes that controllers are responsible for conducting risk assessments and determining whether a breach requires notification of the customer’s DPA.
-Our notification to customers will provide the information needed to make that assessment.
+Microsoft’s notifications will ensure that data controllers are able to meet the GDPR’s breach notification requirements.
+For more information on breaches, refer to [Breach Notification][summaryDocLink].

 GDPR [terms][gdprTerms] that will be helpful in this document:
  * _Data Controller (Controller)_ – A legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.